UEE62122 | CRICOS 118054F

 Entry Requirements

-• Successful completion of Year 12 or an equivalent qualification is required.
+• Academic Requirement: Successful completion of Year 12 or an equivalent qualification.

-• Or an equivalent test result recognized by the Australian immigration office.
+• An equivalent English test recognised by the Australian immigration authorities.

-Rosehill College may require students to complete a Language, Literacy, and Numeracy (LLN) skills evaluation to understand individual study needs.
+Rosehill College may require applicants to complete a Language, Literacy, and Numeracy (LLN) skills evaluation to better understand individual study needs and provide appropriate academic support.

 Entry Requirements